-- Hamsters use their whiskers ,or vibrissae, to aid detection of objects to explore their environment.
+- Hamsters enjoy exploring and use their whiskers to help them sense objects in their environment.

-- Hamsters¿ incisors never stop growing and they have a 'self-sharpening¿ system where the incisors grind against each other while gnawing, which wears the teeth down.
+- A hamster's teeth never stop growing and they have a 'self-sharpening' system where the incisors grind against each other while gnawing, which wears the teeth down.

-- Hamsters have large eyes and a retina dominated by rods - the part of the eye that can function in less intense light.
+- Hamsters are nocturnal, with large eyes and a retina dominated by rods - the part of the eye that can function in lower light.

 - Not all hamsters are sociable - in the wild, Syrian hamster adults generally live on their own in their burrows.
 Other species, such as the Russian dwarf, naturally live in groups.

 Why not have a read of our full Hamster fact file?

 Understanding your hamster's needs

 Find out everything you need to know about keeping hamsters as pets in our series of handy guides to hamsters, including their: